Forest Econometrics

 Financial Optimization

-Forest Econometrics is where forestland owners and managers come to gain financial optimization understanding.
+Forest Econometrics is where forestland owners and managers come to gain a clear understanding of financial optimization.
 Forestland physical site characteristics gain clarity in economics.
 Forestlands grow trees, with some sites being more productive than others.
-We use technologies to gain a firm understanding of what ‘productivity’ means for all resources of the land.
+We use technologies to gain a firm understanding of what “productivity” means for all resources of the land.
 This is where forestland financial optimization is discovered.
-We make actionable guidance to achieve forestland ownership goals.
+We provide actionable guidance to achieve forestland ownership goals.

 Timber

 Commercial forestlands are located in market areas where timber logs are bought and sold in competitive markets.
-Whether forestlands are on highly productive, or marginally productive lands, they are financially supported by the landowner.
+Whether forestlands are highly productive or marginally productive, they are financially supported by the landowner.
 Private and corporate landowners pay property taxes, maintenance fees, forest health management, and planning.
 This is where we focus attention.

 Non-Timber

-Forestlands produce more than just logs to be milled into lumber, chipped into pulp, or burned for heat.
+Forestlands produce more than logs to be milled into lumber, chipped into pulp, or burned for heat.
 Forestlands are part of the landscape.
-They protect soils, filter precipitation as it flows as river water.
-Precipitation serves as part of wildlife habitat.
-Forests sequester Carbon in the tree stem, roots, branches, and needles/leaves.
-Forestlands also provide aesthetic beauty for people to enjoy and feel the sense of continuity.
+They protect soils and filter precipitation as it becomes river water.
+They serve as wildlife habitat.
+Forests sequester carbon in stems, roots, branches, and needles/leaves.
+Forestlands also provide aesthetic beauty for people to enjoy and a sense of continuity.

-Forestlands have served as part of indigenous peoples’ culture since time immemorial.
-They have always served partly as protection barriers, partly as fuel sources, and partly as the anchor to spiritual ethos.
-Forestlands, with rivers, mountains, valleys, fish and wildfire, define indigenous norms and traditions.
+Forestlands have served as part of Indigenous peoples’ culture since time immemorial.
+They have been protection barriers, fuel sources, and anchors to spiritual ethos.
+Forestlands—together with rivers, mountains, valleys, fish, and wildfire—define Indigenous norms and traditions.

 This is what we do

-Forest Econometrics is part of D&D Larix, LLC, a natural resource consulting company combining Geospatial Analysis, Forest Econometrics, Natural Resource Management, and a wide collection of planning tools to assist our clients achieve their goals.
+Forest Econometrics is part of D&D Larix LLC, a natural-resource consulting company combining geospatial analysis, forest economics, and advanced planning tools to help clients achieve their goals.

 Now let’s do it!